str4d/ed25519-java/README.md

 The JUnit4 tests require the Hamcrest library `hamcrest-all.jar`.

 This code is released to the public domain and can be used for any purpose.
+See `LICENSE.txt` for details.

 Code comparison
 ---------------